NathanVuSwinburne/Structural-Defect-Detection-AI-for-Structural-Engineering/README.md

 ### Model Training

-The AI models were trained on thousands of annotated images of various structural defects across different infrastructure types including bridges, buildings, and industrial facilities.
+The AI models were trained on a set of annotated images of 2 structural defects, which are rust and cracks, on the telecommunication towers.
+However, we believe that the model can still detect defects across different infrastructure types, including bridges, buildings, and industrial facilities.
 ### Future Development

 Future versions will include severity scoring, maintenance recommendations, and integration with structural monitoring systems for continuous assessment.

 ### Project Stats

-- Models: 2
+- Models: 2(Object detection model and segmentation model)
 - Dataset: 3K+ images

 ### Technical Details